 Medications can be extremely beneficial, and it may be a good decision to use them.
 They can help a person transform their life.
 And they can help literally save lives.
 But these people usually do more than just take the medicine.
 The medicine may give them the leg up so that they can do other work to heal whatever ails them emotionally.
 And sometimes, they might not have gotten there without it.
 This still doesn’t mean that they needed it.
 (This is another effective way to get rid of stigma!
 As many people feel horrible at the concept of “needing” medicine.)
 It means it was a great decision for them to chose as one of their tools.
 (More empowering.)
 A decision, once made, I encourage them to embrace and be grateful for.
 If you are going to take medicine, say “yes!” to taking it.

 That said, I also agree they may be sometimes prescribed hastily.
 (Not always, some docs are extremely cautious.)
 It is the risks that are being pushed under the rug.
 ‘Low risk’ is a relative term, as some medications have much more dangerous side effects.

-However, many more risks exist: we might ignore the context of the problem which may deserve our attention (violence in school, etc), we don’t know the long term effects of young people using these medications; misuse (i.e., selling) of prescription drugs is rampant in today’s schools; drugs might harbor a person from processing events with other tools that might benefit them more; they can instigate a person’s self judgment; they aren’t natural and have to be processed by the liver; they cost money; and they go into our water ways in our toilet waste, to mention a few.
+However, many more risks exist.
+We might ignore the context of the problem which may deserve our attention (violence in school, etc) and we don’t know the long term effects of young people using these medications.
+Like, the misuse (i.e., selling) of prescription drugs is rampant in today’s schools and that drugs might harbor a person from processing events with other tools that might benefit them more.
+Further, they can instigate a person’s self judgment; they aren’t natural and have to be processed by the liver; and they cost money.
+Additionally, they go into our water ways in our toilet waste, to mention a few.

 These are all relative in the context of what a family is going through.
 They may seem important sometimes, and other times less important, depending on how much it is effecting their life to be sad, depressed, hear voices, panic and/or have flashbacks and what else they are doing to make it through.